-- Swimming at least 50 metres in light clothing (rowing kit)
+- Swim at least 50 metres in light clothing (rowing kit).

-- Treading water for at least two minutes
+- Tread water for at least two minutes.

-- Swimming under water for at least five metres
+- Swim under water for at least five metres.

 - Can engage their core and can successfully complete Testing Core 1.
 (See Core Workshop).